carlosqueiroz/plastimatch/doc/sphinx/fdk_tutorial_i.rst

 FDK tutorial (part 1)
 =====================
 The FDK tutorial has two parts.
-In Part I, you will learn the basic command line options of the drr and fdk programs.
-In Part II, you will learn how to adapt these programs to a real CT scanner.
+In Part I, you will learn the basic command line options of the plastimatch drr and fdk commands.
+In Part II, you will learn how to use these commands to reconstruct data from a real CT scanner.

 This is Part I of the FDK tutorial.
-You will download sample data, use the drr program to generate synthetic X-ray projections of the data, and then reconstruct them using the fdk program.
+You will download sample data, use the drr command to generate synthetic
+X-ray projections of the data, and then reconstruct them using the fdk command.

 Download the sample data
 ^^^^^^^^^^^^^^^^^^^^^^^^